hackclub/hackclub/workshops/lib/twilio-basic/signup.md

 receive text messages and phone calls minimal code.
 It's used heavily in one of our workshops and it's great for projects workshops use it.

-Twilio is giving every hackEDU member $100 worth of Twilio credit.
+Twilio is giving every Hack Club member $100 worth of Twilio credit.
 This guide will walk you through the process if signing up for a Twilio Account.

 ## Creating an Account